Hypothyroidism symptoms are vast…

-There are more than 85,000 toxic chemicals that are deemed legally safe in the U.S.—thousands of which are banned in other countries.
-Nearly 70% of all Americans consume the cancer-causing chemical Chromium-6 in their water supply alone,
+There are more than 85,000 toxic chemicals that are deemed legally safe in the U.S. Thousands of these are banned in other countries.
+Nearly 70% of all Americans consume the cancer-causing chemical Chromium-6 in their water supply alone.

-Toxins in our beauty supplies, toothpastes, face washes, cleaning supplies, plastic water bottles and more are well-known “endocrine” disruptors—also correlated with suppressed thyroid function.
-T3 levels, once more, take a hit with toxic burden (1, 2, 3) primarily due to the “stress” response and immune dysregulation such substances project.
+Toxins in our beauty supplies, toothpastes, face washes, cleaning supplies, plastic water bottles and more are well-known “endocrine” disruptors.
+These are all also correlated with suppressed thyroid function.
+T3 levels, once more, take a hit with toxic burden (1, 2, 3) primarily due to the stress response and immune dysregulation such substances project.

 The Bottom Line:

 Check out the Environmental Working Group’s website for tons of information on ways to detox your environment.
 Chris Kresser also has an excellent article (2016) on the effects of toxins on thyroid health.

 Sometimes we discount the fact that age happens, and can be a natural reason why your metabolism, hormones, or energy levels aren’t what they “used to be.”
 Hate to break it to you, but age happens, and is a natural adaptation process every human experiences.

 Granted, lifestyle factors can make us all feel like a million bucks (and can even make some folks feel younger than they did in their 20’s when their diet and lifestyle was centered on Taco Bell drive-thrus and video games).
 But overall, age is a fact-of-life that does shift our metabolism and other health markers (thyroid included).